 A pool cover isn’t really protective, so if you have one, you still need to lock up the pool area.
-Helping to keep the pool clean is only a secondary benefit of a pool cover or pool blanket – always best used with a solar pool heater.
+Helping to keep the pool clean is only a secondary benefit of a pool cover or pool blanket – always best used with a solar pool heater or electric pool heat pump Adelaide.

 An insulating pool blanket can almost eliminate evaporation during times when the pool isn’t in use, radically increasing the energy efficiency of the pool’s heating system.
 Of course, a pool cover or pool blanket also helps to keep the pool clean, and if it’s well insulated, it slows direct heat loss and well as heat loss by evaporation.